weaveworks/weave/site/proxy.md

     host1$ docker run -ti -e WEAVE_CIDR=10.2.1.1/24 ubuntu

+To start a container without connecting it to the weave network, pass `WEAVE_CIDR=none`, e.g.

+    host1$ docker run -ti -e WEAVE_CIDR=none ubuntu

-To start containers without connecting them to the weave network, the proxy needs to be passed the `--no-default-ipam` flag, e.g.
+If you do not want IPAM to be used by default, the proxy needs to be passed the `--no-default-ipam` flag, e.g.

     host1$ docker launch-proxy --no-default-ipam